-There was a jukebox pumping of all things, YMCA by the Village People, and it soon segued into more country-style tunes, and people did dance a sort of jig for just a moment.
+There was a boom box pumping of all things, YMCA by the Village People, and it soon segued into more country-style tunes, and people did dance a sort of jig for just a moment.
 There quickly was a tune with more twang, and I tried to listen to the upshot, but all I could hear was a reference to a character with a rifle robbing a liquor store.
 There later was a little rock, too, both southern and lighter mainstream.

 I soon found myself offered a chair and sharing a can of peanuts and raisins with the woman on my left.
 Fingerfull after fingerfull.
 She didn’t seem hugely radical and said hers was one of many subgroups that went by a name that was partially Patriots.
 Their group does not believe, they said, in violent takeovers or largely defunding the poor.
 Then she offered me more nuts, the good ones.

 But what about people possibly losing some of their SNAP benefits?
-She didn’t seem too perplexed, but added that she and her family waste very little food and that she does lots of canning, showing me a couple of photos of her basement shelves.
+She didn’t seem too perplexed, but added that she and her family — like me — waste very little food and that she does lots of veggie canning, showing me a couple of photos of her basement shelves.
 Does she give any of it to charity?
 No, but she does offer it to most of her relatives and even some low-income people, albeit only those she knows well.
 I told her that made her part of the solution.
 That comment did seem to perplex her.
 She didn’t consider herself a hero.
 But maybe just protecting your own.

 Then we moved on to abortion.
 She shared with me her position, and it is so predictable I don’t have to state it.
 I countered with, concerning Thou Shalt Not Kill, what about when the life of the mother is in danger, or even if there is rape or incest.
 Makes little difference, she said.
 Or seemed to say.
 Lockstep, save babies, save babies.
 I countered again by repeating something from a friend of mine, a female who served on a school board and also ran for legislative office, and said she would never abort a baby, but that she does not feel it’s her place to tell someone else what to do with her body.
-I added my position that such an issue, however thorny. cannot be legislated, and all we can do is leave abortion legal and hope — and pray — that people make wise choices.
+I added my position that such an issue, however thorny, cannot be legislated, and all we can do is leave abortion legal and hope — and pray — that people make wise choices.
 And if you are going to be sexually active and consider abortion, get tested regularly and catch it as early as possible.

 The response, at length, was that she stared straight ahead or looked upward, and said nothing.
 I upped the ante with a couple of statements that begged a reply but got none.
 Just pass the peanuts, maybe.
 Just now, don’t take too many.